Giuseppe Orioli

-Orioli and Douglas traveled extensively together and were so close that they were known to their friends by the name "Pinorman", a portmanteau word combining Orioli's nickname "Pino" with Douglas' given name of "Norman".
-Together they wrote Venus in the Kitchen, a collection of aphrodisiac recipes that was published in 1952 under the pseudonym Pilaff Bey.
-Orioli also wrote two other books, Adventures of a Bookseller and Moving Along: Just a Diary.
+Orioli and Douglas traveled extensively together and were so close that they were known to their friends by the name "Pinorman", a portmanteau word combining Orioli's nickname "Pino" with Douglas's given name of "Norman".
+"There is no evidence that they were lovers, but they behaved like a married couple."
+The "primary inspiration" for their travels was "to pursue sexual encounters with boys and the older male youth whom Orioli preferred".
+Richard Aldington, who knew Orioli, wrote that Orioli "had an instinctive and unconquerable physical aversion from women".

+In 1952, Douglas published Venus in the Kitchen, a collection of aphrodisiac recipes, under the pseudonym Pilaff Bey; it had originated with Orioli's proposal to translate an Italian cookbook.
+Orioli himself wrote two books, Adventures of a Bookseller and Moving Along: Just a Diary.
 In his book Pinorman, Richard Aldington writes, "Pino did know English well and spoke it fluently, though with certain mistakes which gave it a peculiar flavour.
-And he was perfectly capable of writing those [two] books himself, except that verbal correction would have been needed".
+And he was perfectly capable of writing those books himself, except that verbal correction would have been needed".
 Aldington then adds that Norman Douglas, rather than making corrections to the two books, "rewrote Pino's books, and spoiled them, by taking out the special quality which was Pino and substituting his own much less amusing mannerisms".

+In his 1937 novel Seven against Reeves: A Comedy-Farce, Richard Aldington "included a portrait of Pino Orioli under the name of 'Erasto Paederini.'
+The humor was not exactly subtle."

 Orioli died in 1942 in Lisbon, where he is buried.